 Almost half of the Nepali speakers can speak English very well, but 3.9 % cannot speak the language at all.

 While 16.9 % Nepali population earn $800-$900 a week, 15.6% of female earn nil income.

-According to official stats, 29 per cent of Nepali speakers are Australian citizens, and 84 % of this population was born in Nepal, followed by Australia and Bhutan.
-And most Nepali speakers arrived in Australia in year 2008.
+According to official stats, 29 per cent of Nepali speakers are Australian citizens, and 84 % of this population was born in Nepal, followed by Australia and Bhutan and most Nepali speakers arrived in Australia in the year 2008.

-Interestingly, Nepali is third most commonly used language in Tasmanian homes after English and Mandarin.
+Interestingly, Nepali is the third most commonly used language in Tasmanian homes after English and Mandarin.